-A good example of a rule is in chapter 3, paragraph 8, shown here in figure 5.
+A good example of a rule is in chapter 3, paragraph 8, shown here in figure 3.

-Figure 5: III-8.
+Figure 3: III-8.
 It is a rule in war...

 In the translation of L. Giles there are 65 occurrences of Hence, Therefore and Thus.
 This is an approximation for the number of rules present, because on one hand, not all rules contain those words and on the other hand, some sentences, specifically those with Thus, cannot easily be interpreted as a rule.

 Interesting is that the words have an even spread over the chapters, each containing 5, 6 or 7 instances, except for chapters 8 and 9, which only contain 1 and 2 respectively.
-The specific data can be found in appendix C.